msanmaz/shopmosh/README.md

 ### Overview

-* creating new venues, artists, and creating new shows.
+* creating new products
-* searching for venues and artists.
+* searching for fashion and design.
-* learning more about a specific artist or venue.
+* learning more about a specific product or apparel.

 ### Tech Stack